-YOU MAY NOT BE ON A FACTORY TEAM, AND MAYBE YOU WON’T WIN A GP, BUT YOU STILL HAVE A PASSION FOR RACING.
+YOU MAY NOT BE ON A FACTORY TEAM, AND MAYBE YOU WON’T WIN A GP, BUT YOUR PASSION FOR THE SPORT IS OBVIOUS.
 Yes, I love what I am doing.
 When I was a kid, I never dreamed about winning, that came came later when I got some some good results.
 After first you want to have a bike because it cool and it is a bit dangerous—that’s what you like about it you like.
 I enjoyed doing this when I was a kid, I am enjoying now, and I’m still doing it.
 It is like crazy a little bit.

-WHAT IS YOUR PLAN FOR THE FUTURE?
-I will continue with my team and try to see what happens with that.
+WHAT IS YOUR PLAN FOR THE FUTURE NOW THAT YOU HAVE OFFICIALLY RETIRED?
 I have some plans in my head.
-I want to stick around in motocross, but you never know what life brings.
+I want to stick around in motocross, race the 2021 Grand Prix of Latvia because it is the closest GP to Estonia and say “thank you to my fans.”
+You never know what life brings.
 I have experience running this team and know how it needs to be done.
 Every year, I find new things that could be better, so I am still quite fresh with that.

 TANEL, DO YOU WANT YOUR SONS TO FOLLOW IN YOUR FOOTSTEPS?
 I have three boys, two of them are riding and they want to be motocross racers.
 I really do not want that, but they want it very badly.
 I got them bikes and they are racing in Estonia, but I really try to hold them back.
 When you want to be professional, you have to work hard on your physical conditioning because once you get tired, things can happen quickly.
 I am really holding them back, but maybe my dad, wife or somebody else is encouraging them.
 I know how difficult racing can be and what you need to suffer.
 Lots of people think that you just sit on the bike and it does all the work, but actually it is really difficult.
 Motocross is a difficult sport to be in, especially now.